East Anglian Traditional Music Trust

 This is rather different to the other articles in this series in that it

-features (a) a group and (b) the co-directors of EATMT!
+features (a) a group and (b) the co-founders of EATMT!
 Many previous articles

 in this series have mentioned the Old Hat Concert Party in passing, and in

-the year (2010) when we (Katie & John Howson) were awarded the
+the year (2010) when Katie & John Howson were awarded the

 the concert party for those of you who don’t remember it.